bilderbuchi/ofStateManager/README.md

 OpenFrameworks as a compressed archive comes in at about 220MB.

 Please note that the folder structure of your project in relation to OF and addons is not preserved, so when starting work from an archived snapshot, you have to unpack all components to their respective places, which can be deduced from the information in metadata.json.

+### ofStateManager.py archive
+This command shows a list of all available snapshots in a project.
+If a name is supplied with `-n/--name`, more detailed info about that snapshot is shown.

 ##Usage